onewangyi/onewangyi.github.io/_pages/about.md

 News
 ======
+05/2024: Our paper on Breast Cancer Diagnosis in DCE-MRI is accepted by _CBMS2024_.
+Congrats to Zixian. "[Exploring Kinetic Curves Features for the Classification of Benign and Malignant Breast Lesions in DCE-MRI](https://arxiv.org/abs/2404.13929)", [[code]](https://github.com/ryandok/JPA).

 04/2024: Our paper on Fractured Bone Segmentation is accepted by _EMBC2024_.
 Congrats to Yu Zhou. "[Towards Cross-Scale Attention and Surface Supervision for Fractured Bone Segmentation in CT](https://arxiv.org/abs/2405.01204)", [[code]](https://github.com/ZhouyuPOP/FracSeg-Net).

 03/2024: Our paper on Multi-organ Segmentation in CT is accepted by _Expert Systems with Applications_.
 Congrats to Zefan. "[Recurrent Feature Propagation and Edge Skip-Connections for Automatic Abdominal Organ Segmentation](https://doi.org/10.1016/j.eswa.2024.123856)", [[code]](https://github.com/zefanyang/organsegct).